Juicing on a budget - money saving tips for juicing fruit, vegetables and herbs

 mount up if you don't take into consideration some of the following factors.

-In this first part of a 3 part series we look at how to reduce the costs
+In this article we look at how to reduce the costs

 Supplying your juicing ingredients on a budget does not mean that you